AkshatKardak/RoastHub/README.md

 ---

 ## 🙏 Acknowledgments
-- OpenAI for GPT API
+- GROQ for GPT API
 - Indian Twitter for inspiration
 - Bollywood and cricket for endless roasting material
 - Desi Gen-Z for the savage slang